nasa/content-guide/_pages/introduction/how-to-use-this-guide.md

 ## Introduction

-The NASA Content Guide was developed to help NASA web content writers create information that’s easy to understand, find, and access.
+The NASA Content Guide is designed to help NASA web content writers create information that’s easy to understand, find, and access.

 Sometimes government websites talk _at_ readers rather than _to_ or _with_ them, which may convey an unfriendly or distant tone.
 Sometimes a government website is written in "governmentese," leaving a reader frustrated or not knowing where they can find more information.
 Or have you asked yourself, "Do I capitalize that word?," or "How do I write in the active voice?," or similar questions?
 Then this guide is for you.